cncf/techdocs/assessments/0009-iin-toto.md

 ## Recommendation Summary

+The following sections contain recommendations for improvements to the project documentation.
+These recommendations are for broad improvements that would greatly increase documentation effectiveness.
+Further collaboration between technical writers and project leadership is needed to analyze the recommendations into actionable, estimable work efforts.

-Move as much user doc as possible from GitHub  into a tool such as Read-the-Docs (RTD) and onto the project website, index the rest.
+Primary recommendation is to move as much user doc as possible from GitHub  into a tool such as Read-the-Docs (RTD) and onto the project website, index the rest.
-- Initial tasks:
+1. Initial tasks:
    - Create a Documentation home page on web site, linked prominently from About menu
    - Include link to Reference Doc (already in read-the-docs) and clarify that it is for the Python reference implementation
    - Create a **Getting Started** page on web site from README content for the main repo (https://github.com/in-toto/in-toto.README.md)